OddOneOut/Better-WordPress-Syntax/readme.txt

 3. Editor button to highlight a block of text

 == Changelog ==

+= 1.0.4
+* Added a temporary fix for some HTML entities' issues.
+Thanks to [tiaurus](http://n-wp.ru/)!

 = 1.0.3 =
 * Added 6 more default languages, as requested by users, including: Bash Script (bash), CSharp (csharp), Actionscript (as), Actionscript3 (as3), Apache (apache), MySQL (mysql).